StarNamer/dactyl-manuform-all/doc/design.md

 ## Key layout

-I'm starting with an extremely simple "unified" design:
+I'm starting with an extremely simple "unified" design, a compact 72-key layout that is 8 columns of 9:

 ![Unified design](../resources/switch-holes.png)